 Sleeping bags are sized by their length, and though this may seem obvious, the correct length for your bag should correlate with your height.
 For example, if you’re 6 feet tall, you should be sleeping in roughly the same length bag.

 However, don’t think that a 6-foot sleeping bag should fit like a latex glove.
 A 6-foot sleeping bag will actually measure roughly 6-foot 8-inches long, giving a 6-foot tall person the extra room needed for a correct fit.
 Why the extra room?
 When we lay flat, our spines decompress, our feet fall forward and our bodies spread out.
 As a result, sleeping bag designers compensate for this by adding a few extra inches to the length.

 The goal is to minimize excess space because excess space requires more energy to heat.
 So, choose a sleeping bag size with an appropriate length for you.
-Therm-A-Rest sleeping bags come in three sizes: small (5 ft.
+Therm-a-Rest sleeping bags come in three sizes: small (5 ft.
 6 in.), regular (6 ft.), and long (6 ft.
 6 in.).
-Pick the size closest to your measured height.
+Pick the sleeping bag size closest to your measured height.

 The shape of your sleeping bag should reflect the style of camping you’re planning on doing.
 There are three basic shapes of bags: Mummy, Rectangular, and Semi-Rectangular.
 We’ll break it down to help you decide which shape best fits your style.